 Are you looking for an apartment with a balcony in Philadelphia?
-That makes sense, but keep in mind that its more unlikely your apartment in Philadelphia will have a balcony than it is to have one as just 3.1% of apartment buildings in the city of Philadelphia have balconies.
-Moreover, not every apartment in those apartment buildings contain a balcony.
+That makes sense, but keep in mind that it’s unlikely your apartment will have a balcony given just 3.1% of apartment buildings in the city have balconies.
+Moreover, not every apartment in a building with balconies is going to have one.
+Some will.
+Some won’t.
 This guide will help you find an apartment with a balcony in Philadelphia –

 Your first step is to understand the different balcony sizes so you can choose what works best for your lifestyle.
 For example,

-- If you don’t want a large space but still need an outdoor area, then a smaller Juliet balcony may be just the right choice for you.
-A Juliet balcony is generally defined as a small, narrow structure with usually floor-to-ceiling windows that brings in both natural light and air, but in reality usually have very little physical space for you to enjoy outdoors (if any), other perhaps to stand on the platform.
-There is usually no room to bring furniture out onto a Juliet Balcony.
+- If you don’t want a large space but still need an outdoor area, then a smaller (Juliet) balcony may be just the right choice for you.
+A Juliet balcony is generally defined as a small, narrow structure with usually floor-to-ceiling windows that brings in both natural light and air, but in reality, usually have very little physical space for you to enjoy outdoors (if any) other perhaps to just stand on the platform.
+There is usually no room to bring furniture out onto a Juliet balcony.

 - A full balcony is a much larger space that allows you to do plenty of outdoor things.
-You could bring outdoor furniture, sit outside and relax full balcony – creating an outdoor haven without having to live in a standalone house.
-Full balcony sizes can vary but generally you want one at least 4 feet in depth by 11 feet wide to be able to put some furniture out there and enjoy the outdoors.
+You could bring outdoor furniture onto your balcony, sit outside and relax – creating an outdoor haven without having to live in a standalone house.
+Full balcony sizes can vary in size but generally you want one at least 4 feet in deep by 11 feet wide.
+That size will be able to fit some furniture so you can enjoy the outdoors.

 You also need to determine what you want from your balcony.
 For example,

 - What views do you want?
 The apartment level and location of the unit will make a difference to the kind of views you get from the balcony.
 If good views and affordability are important to you, check out areas of Philly where there is more wide open space such as Northeast Philly.
-You can also find good views in Center City but of course often views are blocked by other buildings.
-Have a look for apartments near the major rivers in Philly, Schuylkill River and Delaware River for some great views.
+You can also find good views in Center City but views are often blocked by other buildings.
+Have a look for apartments near the major rivers in Philly – the Schuylkill and Delaware Rivers – for some great views.

 - What kind of entertainment do you want?
 If you intend to entertain on the balcony, then you may want something that enables you to do that and host multiple guests outside without any trouble.
-While apartments with private balconies in the City are extremely limited, there are lots of new construction townhomes that have rooftop decks so perhaps that is for you.
+While apartments with private balconies in the city are extremely limited, there are lots of new construction townhomes that have rooftop decks so perhaps that housing style might be better for you.

-- Keep in mind, even within the same apartment complex, the unit location of your apartment could greatly impact your usage and enjoyment of the balcony.
-For example, your balcony could be beautiful on one side of the building but overlook a garbage compactor on the other area, or perhaps it’s that one apartment location gets limited sunlight or only morning (or afternoon) sunlight.
+- Keep in mind that even within an apartment complex, the location of your apartment could greatly impact your usage and enjoyment of the balcony.
+For example, your balcony could have beautiful views on one side of the building and overlook a garbage compactor on another.
+Alternatively, one unit location might get limited sunlight or sunlight only in the mornings, afternoons, or evenings.

 Now that you’re more familiar with the types of balconies available, you can do a search for ‘apartments with balconies in Philadelphia.
 Many online apartment listing websites have filters that let you choose apartments with specific features so you have a better way to narrow down your choices.
 Simply look at the top for filters, select must include ‘balcony’.
 Then once you find it…